-Earn 7.5 Hours MCLE Credit; Includes Legal Ethics
+Earn 7.5 Hours MCLE Credit; Includes and Legal Specialization in Taxation Law Legal Ethics

 Co-sponsored by CalCPA – earn 8 hours CPE for CPAs; 8 hours continuing education for enrolled agents

 Catamaran Resort Hotel and Spa

 San Diego, CA 92109